bitaddict-ab/arassync/README.md

 The scripts and tools found here allows developers to import, export, implement, build, test and deploy Aras Extensions with relative ease.

-In particular, features can be developed, tested and deployted on different environemnts/databased, like dev, test and production separately.
+In particular, features can be developed, tested and deployed on different environemnts/databased, like dev, test and production separately.

 ### How do I get set up? ###